yiwork/gocrisp/README.md

 ### To scale up and deploy new version of code:

-To scale up and deploy new version of code, one can create a kustomization.yml, add the changes and apply them to the existing deployment.
+To scale up and deploy new version of code, one can create a `kustomization.yml`, add the changes and apply them to the existing deployment.
 Though in the long term this isn't a good solution.
-I would opt for using helm to generate app charts in CI/CD pipeline instead.
+I would opt for using [helm](https://helm.sh/) to generate app charts in CI/CD pipeline instead.
 Using helm will give you better control over the way the deployment template is generated while following principle of infra as code

 ```bash